ashn-dot-dev/site/src/blog/wip.md

 }
 ```

-Once again, running our ad-hoc tests shows that version 3 of our merge sort
+Unsurprisingly, running our ad hoc tests shows that version 3 of our merge sort
 implementation behaves identically to our version 1 and version 2
 implementations: